doganulus/reelay-codegen/README.md

 # reelay

-`reelay` is a `C++` code generator for monitoring, inspecting, and analyzing sequential data in an online fashion. `reelay` allows developers to monitor high-level (formal) patterns for their applications without being an expert in the theory. `reelay` supports several pattern specification languages (variants of regular expressions and temporal logic) and its potential applications include real-time data analytics and robotics.
+`reelay` is a `C++` code generator for monitoring, pattern matching, and analyzing temporal data streams on-the-fly. `reelay` allows developers to monitor high-level (formal) patterns for their applications in an efficient and effortless way. `reelay` supports several popular pattern specification languages, namely regular expressions, temporal logic, and their variants.
+Potential application areas include real-time data analytics and robotics.

 # install

-This package requires `python3` and `antlr4-python3-runtime`.
+`reelay` requires `python3` and `antlr4-python3-runtime` for code generation.

 The easiest way to install `reelay` is to run the following command (that requires `git` installed in your system).